If you know how to reduce social media use, will you do it?

 Social media have its advantage.
-So, don’t me wrong.
+So, don’t get me wrong.
 Its communities can help you develop ideas, and you can use the platforms to grow your business.
-(A part of search engine optimization involves repurposing content on other places like LinkedIn, Facebook, and Twitter to reach your target.)
+(Content marketing involves repurposing content on other places like LinkedIn, Facebook, and Twitter to reach your target.)

 This article is for those who spend too much time on social media apps.
 According to Pew Research Center, 54% of teenagers think they spend too much time on cell phones, and 57% have tried cutting back on the time they spend on social media.

 Reducing the amount of time you spend online can increase productivity.
 You can use the time you spend scrolling endlessly for other things.